dotnet/csharpstandard/standard/types.md

 A delegate is a data structure that refers to one or more methods.
 For instance methods, it also refers to their corresponding object instances.

 > *Note*: The closest equivalent of a delegate in C or C++ is a function pointer, but whereas a function pointer can only reference static functions, a delegate can reference both static and instance methods.
-In the latter case, the delegate stores not only a reference to the method's entry point, but also a reference to the object instance on which to invoke the method. *end note*
+In the latter case, the delegate stores not only a reference to the method’s entry point, but also a reference to the object instance on which to invoke the method. *end note*

 Delegate types are described in [§19](delegates.md#19-delegates).